 Many people go through periods of financial hardship, and often for reasons that are beyond their control.
 But that doesn’t mean they are out of options.
 There are many simple and effective steps people can take–such as cutting monthly expenses, consolidating debt, and getting outside assistance–that can help them get back on the right financial track.

 Ready to get your finances organized?
 You also may find it easier to track expenses and stay on budget by separating your money into virtual envelopes, buckets or “vaults.”

-SoFi Money® Vaults allow members to set aside money for different financial goals, track their progress, as well as set up recurring monthly deposits.
+SoFi Checking and Savings® Vaults allow members to set aside money for different financial goals, track their progress, as well as set up recurring monthly deposits.
 Vaults also make it easy to separate your spending from your savings while still earning interest on all your money.
-See how SoFi Money can help.
+Open a checking and savings account with SoFi today.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.